-Indoor sheds spores all year and is found lurking in damp spots, such as bathrooms, laundry rooms, attics, refrigerators and windowsills.
-Since mould thrives in damp spaces, mould symptoms may be more common during the summer months when it’s hot and humid.
+Indoor mould sheds spores all year and is found lurking in damp spots, such as bathrooms, laundry rooms, attics, refrigerators and windowsills.
+Since mould thrives in damp spaces, mould allergy symptoms may be more common during the summer months when it’s hot and humid.
 But they can be prevalent year-round in warm climates and wherever moisture builds up in your home.

 Control Moisture-loving Mould

 - Dry areas that get wet frequently, such as countertops and front-loading washing machines.
 And be sure to fix leaks quickly.

 - Open a window or use an exhaust fan over the stove when cooking and in the bathroom when showering to remove extra humidity.